 The All-Natural Approach to Treating Adult Acne

-A healthy recipe cookbook and herbal tea to help heal adult acne
+A healthy recipe cookbook and herbal tea to help heal adult acne.

 I’ve struggled with acne since I was a teenager.
 I prioritize natural approaches to most things, but when it comes to acne, I have sometimes given in to the desperation for clear skin.
 I’ve taken antibiotics, gone on Accutane, gotten chemical peels, and have tried every mask and spot treatment under the sun.
 But the pimples persist.